 What does the test result mean?

-NIPT is a more accurate test than other first or second trimester blood tests used for Down syndrome screening which are based on measuring the concentration of a number of biochemical markers in the mother's blood.
+NIPT is a screening test which has better performance than other first or second trimester blood tests used for Down syndrome screening which are based on measuring the concentration of a number of biochemical markers in the mother's blood.
 It has a sensitivity of around 99.5 per cent for detecting Down syndrome, i.e. less than one case in 100 will be missed by the test.
 It also has a very high specificity.
 When NIPT is used in pregnancies which have a very high pre-test risk of Down syndrome (trisomy 21), false-positive results are not common (althought still possible).
 However, for women who are in a lower risk group such as younger women, it is known that false-positive and false-negative result rates will be higher.
 Also, the sensitivity and specificity of the test are not as good for rarer chromosomal disorders such as trisomy 13 and 18 and sex chromosome disorders.
 They are lower still for other microdeletion syndromes.

-First trimester blood test and 12 week nuchal scan are still recommended to look for other structural or chomrosomal abnormalities.
+First trimester blood test and 12 week ultrasound scan are still recommended to look for other structural or chromosomal abnormalities.

 Is there anything else I should know?

 NIPT is currently available primarily through private laboratories.
 It is not covered by Medicare or private health insurance.
-The cost ranges from $489 - $1400 per test.
+The cost is approximately $400-500 per test.

 Very infrequently the test may not give a result as there may be insufficient DNA from the baby in the mother’s blood sample.
 This is more likely if the test is conducted in very early pregnancy.

 Who performs NIPT testing?

 Many pathology laboratories in Australia offer blood specimen collection for NIPT, but may either do the test themselves or send the sample to one of the specialist laboratories, for testing.
 Depending on where the testing is done the results may take 5 -14 days.